This page was reviewed under our medical and editorial policy by

 Cryotherapy, or cryosurgery, is a procedure that freezes and destroys cancer cells using extremely cold liquid nitrogen or argon gas.

-Cryosurgery may be used to kill cancer cells on your skin or within your body.
+Cryosurgery may be used to kill cancer cells on the skin or in the body.

 Cryosurgery may be a treatment option for several types of cancer or cancer-related conditions, including: